An explicit algorithm for normal forms in small overlap monoids: Prerequisites

-\item there does not exist a factor in $p$ of the form $X_0Y_0$ beginning before the end of $b$. \end{enumerate} A relation prefix $aXY$ of a word $u$ is called a \textit{clean relation prefix of $u$} if $u$ does not have a prefix of the form $aXY'X_0Y_0$.
+\item there does not exist a factor in $p$ of the form $X_mY_m$ beginning before the end of $b$. \end{enumerate} A relation prefix $aXY$ of a word $u$ is called a \textit{clean relation prefix of $u$} if $u$ does not have a prefix of the form $aXY'X_0Y_0$, where $Y'$ is a proper, non-empty prefix of $Y$.
 An overlap prefix of $u$ that is also a clean relation prefix is called a \textit{clean overlap prefix of $u$}.
-If $p$ is a piece, then the word $u$ is called \textit{$p-$active} if $pu$ has a relation prefix $aXY$ for some $a\in A^ *$ such that $|a|<|p|$.
+If $p$ is a piece, then the word $u$ is called \textit{$p$-active} if $pu$ has a relation prefix $aXY$ for some $a\in A^ *$ such that $|a|<|p|$.